-How to temporarily disable your WooCommerce store using plugins
+How to temporarily disable a WooCommerce shop using plugins

-Depending on whether you activate WooCommerce Private Store or WooCommerce Protected Categories to your online store, some or all of your WooCommerce pages will immediately disappear from your public-facing website.
-Keep in mind that the rest of your WordPress website (your homepage, blog pages, galleries, etc.) will remain public.
+Depending on whether you activate WooCommerce Private Store or WooCommerce Protected Categories to your online shop, some or all of your WooCommerce pages will immediately disappear from your public-facing website.
+Keep in mind that the rest of your WordPress site (your homepage, blog pages, galleries, etc.) will remain public.

 In addition to this, your WooCommerce store will remain accessible to administrators and store managers from the WordPress admin area.
 They will also be able to access the store from the front-end as usual by entering the password or logging into a user account – depending on how you decide to set up the plugin.

 The key benefit of using either WooCommerce Private Store or WooCommerce Protected Categories is that they simply hide all the links to your shop pages.
 This includes the main shop page, category pages, and single product pages.
 This way, you won’t have to edit any content on your site or mess around with menus and widgets.
-It’s the easiest way to temporarily deactivate WooCommerce.
+It’s the easiest way to WooCommerce temporarily disable shop.

-Method #1: How to use WooCommerce Private Store to temporarily disable WooCommerce
+Method #1: How to turn off WooCommerce store with the Private Store plugin

 Once you have WooCommerce Private Store set up, it will automatically hide all WooCommerce-created pages from your store.
 This includes the account page, shopping cart links, checkout pages, main shop page, and product pages.

-Assuming you already have a WooCommerce store, here’s what you need to do to temporarily deactivate it:
+Assuming you already have an ecommerce store, here’s how to temporarily disable WooCommerce shop: